testillano/h2agent/README.md

 ###### SortAmpersand

-This is the default behavior and consists in sorting received query parameters keys using *ampersand* (`'&'`) as separator for key-value pairs.
+This is the <u>default behavior</u> and consists in sorting received query parameters keys using *ampersand* (`'&'`) as separator for key-value pairs.
 Provisions will be more predictable as input does.

 ###### SortSemicolon